-If you publish to Tableau Online and the workbook connects to Salesforce, Google Analytics, Google Sheets, Google BigQuery, OneDrive, Dropbox and QuickBooks Online data, see Refresh Data Using Saved Credentials (Link opens in a new window)in the Tableau Online Help.
+If you publish to Tableau Cloud and the workbook connects to Salesforce, Google Analytics, Google Sheets, Google BigQuery, OneDrive, Dropbox and QuickBooks Online data, see Refresh Data Using Saved Credentials (Link opens in a new window)in the Tableau Cloud Help.

 If you’re a Tableau Server administrator looking for more information about authentication, see the Tableau Server help topics "Authentication" (Windows | Linux(Link opens in a new window)) and "Data Connection Authentication" (Windows(Link opens in a new window) | Linux(Link opens in a new window)).